steven4547466/new-dblapi/README.md

 # This might still work, but DBL rebranded to top.gg so this package also rebranded.
-The new package will be located at https://www.npmjs.com/package/topggapi
+The new package will be located at https://www.npmjs.com/package/topggapi soon (may not be out yet)

 # Simple, Easy, discordbots.org API wrapper.
 ```